reticula-network/reticula-python/docs/types.rst

 Simple types
 ^^^^^^^^^^^^
-The only requirement for a valid vertex type in C++ is to satisfy :cpp:concept:`dag::network_vertex`.
+The only requirement for a valid vertex type in C++ is to satisfy :cpp:concept:`network_vertex`.
 This means that the numeric types, :cpp:`std::string`, :cpp:`std::pair`, :cpp:`std::tuple` and all standard library ordered containers are accepted.
 On the other hand the python implementation requires a predefined list of types at compile time, meaning that we have to make a choice as to what vertex types would be available.
 At the moment certain fundamental types are defined

-.. py:class:: dag.int64
+.. py:class:: int64

   Corresponding to :cpp:`std::int64_t` 64-bit signed integers.

-.. py:class:: dag.double
+.. py:class:: double

   Corresponding to :cpp:`double` double precision floating-point type, almost always an implementation of the IEEE-754 binary64 format.

-.. py:class:: dag.string
+.. py:class:: string

   Corresponding to :cpp:`std::string`.

-.. py:class:: dag.pair[type1, type2]
+.. py:class:: pair[type1, type2]

   Corresponding to :cpp:`std::pair<Type1, Type2>`.